-constitutional amendconstitutional amend-ment overwhelmingly ap-proved by voters.
-"We reject the notion that Ohio voters rallied so strongly behind an antigerrymandering amend-ment to the Ohio Consti-tution yet believed at the time that the amendment was toothless," Stewart wrote dissented.
-O'Connor, who has served in statewide office for 24 years, suggested an alternative to the commission, which she called out for its partisanship.
-"Having now seen first-hand that the current hand that the current Ohio Redistricting Com-mission - comprised of statewide elected officials and partisan legislators - is seemingly unwilling to put agide partison conput aside partisan con-cerns as directed by the people's vote, Ohioans may opt to pursue further constitutional amend-ment to replace the cur-part commission with a rent commission with a truly independent, nontruly independent, non-partisan commission that more effectively distances the redistricting process from partisan politics," O'Compor wrote in a concurring opinion.
+The new plan must be adopted within 10 days, and the Ohio Supreme Court retains jurisdiction for review of the new plan, construct a court film according to a court filing Chief Justice Maureer dissented.
+O'Connor, who has served in statewide office for 24 years, suggested an alternative to the comalternative to the com-mission, which she called out for its partisanship.
+"Having now seen first-hand that the current Ohio Redistricting Com-mission - comprised of statewide elected officials and partisan legislators - is seemingly unwilling to mt aside partisan conput aside partisan con-cerns as directed by the people's vote, Ohioans may opt to pursue further constitutional amend-ment to replace the cur-pert commission with a rent commission with a truly independent, nontruly independent, non-partisan commission that more effectively distances the redistricting process from partisan politics," O'Compor wrote in a concurring opinion.
 Now, the seven-mem-Now, the seven-mem-ber commission faces a time crunch to craft new maps because Feb.2 is the current deadline to file pa-perwork to run for the Ohio Legislature.
 State lawmakers could change that filing date without moving the May 3 pri-mary.